JosephSCH0157/Creator-s-Forge/docs/roadmap.md

 ---

 ## 🔒 Notes
-- Creator’s Forge is proprietary (all rights reserved).
+- Podcaster’s Forge is proprietary (all rights reserved).
 - Testers are limited to evaluation only (see TESTING.md).
 - Contributions require CLA agreement.